matthigg/Tell-Me-Where-To-Eat/README.md

 # Production

 - This site is deployed through GitHub to Netlify.
+After linking a GitHub account to Netlify, you basically allow Netlify to have access to one (or all) of your repositories that you want to deploy, select a production branch to deploy from, and that's pretty much it.

-To install the Netlify CLI and set up deployment:
+- To install the Netlify CLI to push deployments from the command line:

   $ npm i -g netlify-cli
   $ netlify deploy